JeongjinLee88/extlinpred/README.md

 * A2_Mov_Avg.R: A function that calculates the moving average and moving standard deviation of a time series.
 * A3_ScriptNO2Mixture.R: A script that reproduces the results of the air pollution application.
 * A3_ScriptNO2MixtureMissing.R: A script that reproduces the results of the air pollution application when values at four stations are observed, but none are taken at Alexandria.
-* A4_ScriptPortfolios.R: A script that reproduces the results of the industry portfolios application.
+* A4_Script_UKprec.R: A script that reproduces the results of the UK precipitation application.

 ## Output files